empiricalhq/atomic/README.md

 ## Architecture principles

-The app is structured into **four layers**.
-Each layer has a clear responsibility, which keeps data flow organized and easy to follow.
+The app is structured into **four layers**, each with a clear responsibility to keep data flow simple and predictable.

-- **Screen components** focus on layout and passing data around.
-- **Business logic** lives in custom hooks (`src/hooks`).
-- **Static configuration** lives in `src/constants` as a single source of truth for settings.

-The four layers:

 1. **UI** ([`app`](app), [`src/components`](src/components)): Renders the
    interface and handles user input.
-Components only get data and callbacks from hooks—they don’t contain business logic.
+Components only receive data and callbacks from hooks.
+They must not contain business logic.
 2. **Logic** ([`src/hooks`](src/hooks)): Manages state and data flow between UI and data layers.
 Custom hooks like [`useTransactions`](src/hooks/useTransactions.ts) and [`useBudget`](src/hooks/useBudget.ts) contain domain logic and expose simple APIs for components.
 3. **Data** ([`src/api`](src/api)): Defines how the app talks to data sources.
-   Services (e.g. `transactionService.ts`) describe what data is needed, but not how it’s retrieved.
-This makes it easy to swap backends.
+   Services (e.g. `transactionService.ts`) specify what data is needed, but not how it's retrieved, making it easy to swap backends.
 4. **Infrastructure** ([`src/services`](src/services)): Handles low-level
-   operations like file storage and device features.
-These services focus on implementation details and don’t include domain logic.
+   operations such as file storage and device features.
+These services focus on implementation details and don't include domain logic.

+Static configuration lives in [`src/constants`](src/constants) as a single source of truth for application settings.

 ## Project structure